mohitjain/mohitjain/_posts/2012-10-26-complete-guide-to-setup-a-rails-server.md

 {% highlight ruby %}
 sudo apt-get install imagemagick sphinxsearch  libmagickwand-dev libmagick9-dev postfix bsd-mailx libxslt-dev libxml2-dev
 {% endhighlight %}
- **If you use postfix, then you fix it quickly by disabling tls by setting “smtpd\_use\_tls=no” in /etc/postfix/main.cf , else it will be keep throwing errors when rails will try to send email.
-Once settings has been changed, then just start the postfix ie:**
+ **If you use postfix, then you fix it quickly by disabling tls by setting “smtpd\_use\_tls=no” in /etc/postfix/main.cf , else it will keep throwing errors when Rails will try to send an email.
+Once settings have been changed, then just start the postfix i.e.,**

 {% highlight ruby %}